-If a single incident can wipe out your entire physical and digital infrastructure, then the danger of downtime is enormous.
-Even if your systems are well protected and robust, you simply shouldn’t put all your eggs in one basket.
+If a single incident can wipe out your entire physical and digital infrastructure, then the danger of alarm center downtime is enormous.
+Even if your systems are well protected and robust, you can’t put all your eggs in one basket.

-Redundancy provides you with a failsafe.
+Redundancy provides a failsafe.
 Building redundancy into your infrastructure proactively mitigates potential instances of downtime—particularly catastrophic downtime events that could corrupt or erase valuable data.

 Redundancy may not stop downtime, but it can dramatically lower the negative impact of many digital threats.

 For many businesses, downtime strategies are primarily reactive.
 The entire strategy is built around putting out fires and restoring systems.